raster/nom/radios.md

 tags: [communication]
 sidebar: mydoc_sidebar
 permalink: radios.html
-summary: This is a start...
+summary: This is big hierarchical page of radio stuff...
 ---

 Radios are a great way for your team to stay in contact during an event.
 If your venue is more than a single room where your crew can all see each other, radios will be helpful when you need a information quickly, need to locate someone, or need help.